anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CA certificates are provided as base64 encoded "x5b".
 The pledge SHALL install the received CA certificates as trust anchor after successful verification of the registrar's signature.

+The following 4xx client error codes SHOULD be used by the pledge:

-If validation of the wrapping signature or another security check fails, the pledge SHOULD respond with the HTTP 403 Forbidden status code.
+* 403 Forbidden: if the validation of the wrapping signature or another security check fails.

-The HTTP 415 Unsupported Media Type status code SHOULD be used, if the Content-Type of the request is in an unknown or unsupported format.
+* 415 Unsupported Media Type: if the Content-Type of the request is in an unknown or unsupported format.

-The HTTP 400 Bad Request status code SHOULD be used, if the pledge detects errors in the encoding of the payload.
+* 400 Bad Request: if the pledge detects errors in the encoding of the payload.

 ### Pledge: Enrollment Response Processing